2010–2017 Toronto serial homicides: Arrest

-Police officers surveilling McArthur decided to apprehend him shortly after they saw a young man enter his Thorncliffe Park apartment on January 18, 2018, believing the man's life was at risk.
-A source told CTV News that the officers found the young man restrained on a bed when they entered McArthur's apartment.
-The man was shaken but not injured.
-Referred to in court as "John", the man had arrived in Canada from the Middle East five years earlier, was married and had not told his family that he was gay.
-He had met McArthur through dating app Growlr and said that they had met for sex several times.
-He had agreed to keep his relationship with McArthur secret, and let himself be handcuffed to McArthur's steel bedframe.
-McArthur put a black bag over his head and tried to tape his mouth shut before police officers interrupted him.
+Police surveilling McArthur decided to apprehend him shortly after they saw a young man enter his Thorncliffe Park apartment on January 18, believing his life was at risk.
+A source told CTV News that the officers found the young man restrained on a bed when they entered the apartment.
+Referred to in court as "John", the man had met McArthur through Growlr and had met him for sex several times.
+Prior to the police intervention, "John" had agreed to be handcuffed to McArthur's steel bedframe; McArthur put a black bag over his head and tried to tape his mouth shut before the rescue.

-According to CP24, the officers had a search warrant for the apartment, obtained after gaining blood evidence from McArthur's van.
-Police seized electronic devices from the apartment, including five cellphones, five computers, three digital cameras, and about a dozen USB flash drives.
-Evidence found in McArthur's apartment shortly after the arrest prompted investigators to charge him with two counts of first-degree murder in the presumed deaths of Kinsman and Esen.
+Following McArthur's arrest, police seized electronic devices from his apartment, including five cellphones, five computers, three digital cameras and about a dozen USB flash drives.
+Evidence found on these devices prompted investigators to charge him with two counts of first-degree murder in the presumed deaths of Kinsman and Esen.
 Their bodies had not been found, but police said that they had a "pretty good idea" of how they died.
 Idsinga was satisfied that there was enough evidence for murder convictions even without the bodies.

-A source told CTV News that photographs of the alleged victims found at McArthur's residence led to the charges.
-The Toronto Sun reported that McArthur's computer had grisly photos of his suspected victims kept as trophies.

 Homicide investigation

 At the time of McArthur's arrest, Idsinga said that police believed he was responsible for the deaths of other men and were most concerned with identifying these victims.
 Doing so included coordinating with other police services, tracing McArthur's whereabouts and his online activity.

-By the end of January, Idsinga said they were investigating an alleged serial killer who had concealed evidence by burying it across the city.
-He described the ongoing case as unprecedented, with hundreds of officers involved and thirty properties to be searched.
-The Ontario Provincial Police (OPP), the Ontario Forensic Pathology Service (OFPS) and the Centre of Forensic Sciences (CFS) were aiding with the searches of McArthur's apartment and the Leaside property.
+By the end of January, Idsinga described the ongoing case as unprecedented, with hundreds of officers involved and thirty properties being searched.
+The Ontario Provincial Police (OPP), the Ontario Forensic Pathology Service (OFPS) and the Centre of Forensic Sciences (CFS) aided the searches of McArthur's apartment and the Leaside property.
 Additional charges were laid and at the end of February, the investigation was expanded to outstanding murder cases, hundreds of missing-persons cases and sudden death occurrences, coordinating with other Canadian and international forces.